biolink/biolink-model/docs/index.md

     * [occurs in](occurs_in.md) - holds between a process and a material entity or site within which the process occurs
     * [overlaps](overlaps.md) - holds between entities that overlap in their extents (materials or processes)
        * [has part](has_part.md) - holds between wholes and their parts (material entities or processes)
+          * [has active ingredient](has_active_ingredient.md) - holds between a drug and a chemical substance in which the latter is a part of the former, and is a biologically active component
+          * [has excipient](has_excipient.md) - holds between a drug and a chemical substances in which the latter is a part of the former, and is a biologically inactive component
           * [has variant part](has_variant_part.md) - holds between a genomic entity and a genotypic entity that is a sub-component of it
        * [part of](part_of.md) - holds between parts and wholes (material entities or processes)
+          * [is active ingredient of](is_active_ingredient_of.md) - holds between a chemical substance and a drug, in which the former is a part of the latter, and is a biologically active component
+          * [is excipient of](is_excipient_of.md) - holds between a chemical substance and a drug in which the former is a part of the latter, and is a biologically inactive component
     * [participates in](participates_in.md) - holds between a continuant and a process, where the continuant is somehow involved in the process
        * [actively involved in](actively_involved_in.md) - holds between a continuant and a process or function, where the continuant actively contributes to part or all of the process or function it realizes
           * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.